 Are hens lighter than roosters?

-Chickens come in different sizes and weights, so don’t worry if your chickens are smaller than other chickens you encounter.
-We hope this article helped answer your question, “how much do chickens weigh?”.
+Chickens vary in size and weight; it’s natural for some to be smaller than others.
+We hope this article helped answer your question, “How much do chickens weigh?”.
 It’s better to understand your chicken’s breed so that you can give them specific care designed for them and keep them healthy.